 Patients who are missing most or all of their teeth will need to replace those teeth with either dentures or dental implants.
 Annapolis Smiles offers both options and wants patients to understand the pros and cons of each.
-Dr. Scott Finlay has restored hundreds of smiles using teeth implants and will recommend them over dentures because of the many benefits they offer.
+Dr. Scott Finlay has restored hundreds of smiles using dental implants and will recommend them over dentures because of the many benefits they offer.

 Dental Implants vs Dentures